naj1024/waterfall/README.rst

 HTML Canvas/WebSockets Waterfall
 ********************************

+Used the spectrum.js in a python served spectrum/spectrogram programme, pyspectrum.

 This is a small experiment to create a waterfall plot with HTML Canvas and WebSockets to stream live FFT data from an SDR:

 .. image:: img/waterfall.png